Champ-Dog/portfolio/README.md

 ## Notes
 The current visual layout differs notably from the initial wireframe of the site.
 Initial design contained unnecessary complexity, and layouts that were not functional with the final content of the site.

-In created initial designs and wireframes, I overestimated the amount of visual 'real estate' I would have on various devices (notably tablets).
+In creating initial designs and wireframes, I overestimated the amount of visual 'real estate' I would have on various devices (notably tablets).
 I also overvalued interesting or novel displays without sufficient knowledge or consideration of the end-user experience.

 This resulted in significant extra work both in coding, and then needing to overhaul designs and code partway through the project.
 Initial designs introduced complexity and visual "busy-ness" without a commensurate increase in value, meaning, or accessibility for the end-user.